Michael Hancock (Colorado politician): Sexual harassment case

 Hancock admitted to sending suggestive text messages to his female subordinate, Leslie Branch-Wise, during his first year as mayor.
 He acknowledged his behavior as "inappropriate" when the victim, a Denver Police Department Detective, gave an interview in 2018 to disclose the sexual harassment she experienced.
 By providing several suggestive text messages from Hancock, the detective provided a glimpse into the suffering she encountered during the time she worked for Hancock's security detail in 2012.
 Following the Detective's interview, Hancock issued a blanket public apology to the victim, his family and the people of Denver.
 Hancock explained, "I made a mistake.
 I'm human.
 I never purport to be perfect."
 He called the circumstances "wrought with politics" and concluded: "It was just one of those things where I got too casual and too familiar, and I learned a lesson from that."
 The city paid the officer $75,000 as part of a settlement.

 Son's body camera video with police

 On March 23, 2018, Mayor Hancock's 22-year-old son, Jordan Hancock, was pulled over by Aurora Police for going 65 mph in a 40 mph zone.
 In August, body camera footage was released of the incident; in the video, he can be seen and heard berating the Aurora Police officer who pulled him over.
-He made homophobic slurs, cursed at the officer, insulted the officer and threatened his job.
+He uttered homophobic slurs, cursed at the officer, insulted the officer and threatened his job.
 The officer remained calm and courteous and issued him the citation.
 It was revealed that Jordan Hancock was ordered to pay a $275 fine for his speeding that day and Mayor Hancock has claimed that his son would apologize to the officer in person one day if given the opportunity.